4 Major Announcements at Sitecore Symposium 2022

 New Products in Content, Search

-First, there were a trio of new product announcements, all cloud-native, all composable, able to operate on their own or in conjunction with Sitecore or other vendors tools.
+First, there were a trio of new product announcements, all of which are cloud-native, composable and able to operate on their own or in conjunction with Sitecore or other vendors tools.

 Here they are:

 - Content Hub One.
-Styled as the little brother of XM Cloud.
-A lightweight headless CMS offering meant to be more nimble and streamlined than other Sitecore CMS offerings.
+This is styled as the little brother of XM Cloud.
+It's a lightweight headless CMS offering and is meant to be more nimble and streamlined than other Sitecore CMS offerings.

 - Search.
-AI-powered standalone search derived from Sitecore’s earlier Reflektion acquisition.
+This update includes AI-powered standalone search derived from Sitecore’s earlier Reflektion acquisition.
 It’ll be included with Content Hub One but can be integrated with an existing site as a plug-and-play solution very rapidly.

 - Sitecore Connect.
-An integration accelerator platform with a drag-and-drop interface for integrating thousands of connectors, both with and outside the Sitecore ecosystem.
-Will enable delivery of sophisticated stacks of functionality in a variety of verticals.
+This includes an integration accelerator platform with a drag-and-drop interface for integrating thousands of connectors, both within and outside the Sitecore ecosystem.
+This will enable delivery of sophisticated stacks of functionality in a variety of verticals.

-We were unable to get pricing details for these new products from the Sitecore folks manning the conference beyond the obvious, that Content Hub One would be priced significantly less than the more complex Sitecore XM Cloud.
+We were unable to get pricing details for these new products from the Sitecore folks manning the conference.
+We do know Content Hub One will be priced significantly less than the more complex Sitecore XM Cloud.

 Learning Opportunities